kralliv/spreadsheets/README.md

 - Try closing the window without saving
 - Save your spreadsheet
 - Load your spreadsheet
-- Try loading what ins't a spreadsheet
+- Try loading what isn't a spreadsheet
 - Open multiple spreadsheets
 - Open the sample spreadsheet
 - many more details...